shayneholmes/qmk_firmware/layouts/community/ergodox/shayneh/README.md

 * Plover layer, including emitting chords to enable Plover when the layer is triggered

-* Password macros - I, too, have ignored Jack's warnings and accept my fate.
-At least the passwords.h file is ignored by git so the passwords aren't stored here.
+* Private macros - the macro.h file is ignored by git so your macros won't be stored in the repo.
+(There's a fallback example macro.h to show you the ropes.)

 ## Layers